Brane-Capital/code-assignment/readme.md

 ![example](./example.gif)

 ### Submission

-Create a merge request featuring your set of changes.
+When finished, push your changes to your own public repository and send a link to your recruiter.